-Scope note: This class comprises the sets of propositions that an I2 Belief is held about.
-It could be implemented as a named graph, a spreadsheet or any other structured data-set.
+This class comprises the sets of formal, binary propositions that an I2 Belief is held about.
+It could be implemented as a named graph, a spreadsheet or any other structured dataset.
+Regardless of the specific syntax employed, the effective propositions it contains should be made up of unambiguous identifiers, concepts of a formal ontology and constructs of logic.